kawa-kokosowa/bubblebbs/CONTRIBUTING.md

 # Contributing to BubbleBBS

-Hello this is @lily-mayfield and I want to thank you for reading this file.
+Hello this is [Lily](https://github.com/lily-mayfield) and I want to thank you for reading this file.

 ## Git